Home

 • hazardous certificate / shippers declaration

-All containers must be discharged with Customs Summary Declaration referenced to MRN of Entry Summary Declaration where applicable, based on manifested shipper's load stow and count details in the non-Free-Port area, latest 24 hours prior to discharge of the mother vessel (via EDI).
+All containers must be discharged with Customs Summary Declaration referenced to Movement Reference Number (MRN) of Entry Summary Declaration (ENS) where applicable, based on manifested shipper's load stow and count details, latest 24 hours prior to discharge of the mother vessel (via EDI).
+With reference to the ATB-number provided by Customs as a result of the summary declaration, the ATB Number will be settled by (customer’s) customs clearance or, in case of Transshipment, by carrier’s Transshipment customs declaration.
+In case of multiple commodities in cargo descriptions, each commodity must be provided with full breakdown of quantity, weight and (if available ) cubage.

 General:

-Manifest changes related to the Entry Summary Declaration should not be arranged after presentation of the Arrival Notification to first office of entry as they would result in data mismatch between Entry Summary Declaration and local Customs Summary Declaration.
+Manifest changes related to the Entry Summary Declaration (ENS) cannot be arranged after presentation of the Arrival Notification (48 hours prior entering first EU Port) to first office of entry, as they would result in data mismatch between Entry Summary Declaration (ENS) and local Customs Summary Declaration (Ü-SUM-A).

 Customs Clearance or generation of Transit Document referring to shipper's load stow and count shall be carried out before leaving the Free Port/Non-Free Port area.
 For transportation based on Transit Document, Customs Clearance shall be arranged at the place of delivery.

-In general Customs Clearance is carried out by the consignee (or their service provider).
+In general, it is being assumed that Customs Clearance is carried out by the Consignee (or Consignee’s service provider).

 Export: